 Loads of you won’t have a concrete life-plan, but would you like a house, a car, lots of nice clothes or gadgets?
 You’ll only be able to buy these with money and the more you work hard now the more likely you’ll be able to afford all these things in the future.

 The hardest thing about revising is starting, so start.
-Soon you’ll find you’ve made progress which will will you on to work even harder and get more done.
+Soon you’ll find you’ve made progress which will make you want to work even harder and get more done.